bizzguy/article-kotlin-synthetics/README.md

-# Replacing ButterKnife with Kotlin Synthetics in Android Apps
+# Replacing findViewById or ButterKnife with Kotlin Synthetics in Android Apps

 ## TL;DR